learningequality/kolibri/docs/howtos/installing_pyenv.md

 This will give no visual indicator, but the `pyenv` command should now work in the terminal.

-* For Windows, you can check if pyenv is installed correctly, type:
+To check if pyenv is installed correctly, type:

   `pyenv version`